 The Minnesota Department of Agriculture (MDA), under an agreement with the United States Food and Drug Administration (FDA), is building a Produce Safety Program to promote understanding of the new Produce Safety Rule.
 The FDA established these new minimum standards for safe growing, harvesting, packing and holding of produce grown for human consumption as part of the Food Safety Modernization Act (FSMA).

 Steps for Produce Growers

 Just beginning to learn about the Produce Safety Rule?
 Here are some good starting points:

-Funding for this statement, publication, press release, etc. was made possible, in part, by the Food and Drug Administration through grant PAR-16-137.
+Funding for this program was made possible, in part, by the Food and Drug Administration through grant PAR-16-137.
 The views expressed in written materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does any mention of trade names, commercial practices, or organization imply endorsement by the United States Government.